juju/docs/src/en/network-spaces.md

 Juju now creates bridges for containers *only* when Juju knows the spaces an application may require, and the container's bridge for that application will only connect to the required network interfaces.

-### MAAS and spaces

-MAAS has a native knowledge of spaces.
-Within MAAS, spaces can be created, configured, and destroyed.
-This allows Juju to leverage MAAS spaces without having to manage them.
-However, this also means that Juju needs to "pull" such information from MAAS.
-The command `juju reload-spaces` is used to refresh Juju's knowledge of MAAS spaces.
-It works on a per-model basis.

 ## Using spaces